 Jessica Martin Gonzalez is the Program Coordinator for the Latinx Center of Excellence.
 She coordinates LCOE’s sponsored events and programs to support undergraduate and graduate Latinx students.
 Prior to joining Berkeley, she worked at a local non-profit increasing academic and employment opportunities for Oakland youth.
 This experience strengthened her passion to create equitable educational opportunities for underrepresented students.
 Jessica hopes to contribute to the success of all LCOE Scholars.
 She earned a BA in Political Economy at UC Berkeley.
 She also attended the Pontificia Universidad Católica de Chile as part of an exchange program during her undergraduate studies.

 Kurt Organista, Ph.D., is a professor at the School of Social Welfare where his focus is on Latino psychosocial and health problems.
 He teaches courses on stress and coping psychopathology, race/ethnic relations and social welfare and social work practice with Latino populations.
 He conducts research in the area of HIV prevention with Latino migrant laborers, is editor of HIV Prevention with Latinos: Theory, research and practice published in 2012 by Oxford University Press, and author of Solving Latino psychosocial and health problems: Theory, practice, and populations, published in 2007 by John Wiley and Sons, Inc. He serves on the senior editorial board of the American Journal of Community Psychology and on the editorial boards of the Hispanic Journal of the Behavioral Sciences and the Journal of Ethnic and Cultural Diversity in Social Work.
 From 2004 to 2008, Dr. Organista was appointed to the Office of AIDS Research Advisory Council at the National Institutes of Health, and from 2010 to 2015 he was PI of a federal R01 grant from the NIAAA to develop and test a structural environmental model of alcohol-related HIV risk in Latino migrant day laborers in the San Francisco Bay Area.
-Dr. Organista is a trustee of the San Francisco Foundation as well as the Latino Community Foundation.
+From 2009 to 2019, Dr. Organista served as a trustee of the San Francisco Foundation.
+He currently serves as a trustee of the Latino Community Foundation.